-This section contains transportation policies, recommendations, and regulations.
+This section contains land use and transportation policies, recommendations, and regulations.
 It specifically addresses the following:

-- 1) Near-term and long-term roadway connectivity plans; - Streetscape (including roadway) and intersection design policies and regulations; and - 3) Recreational trail and acequia policies and standards.
+- Proposed changes in land use regulations that control and direct development; - 2) Near-term and long-range roadway connectivity plans; - 3) Roadway and intersection design policies and regulations; and - 4) Recreational trail and acequia policies and standards.

 Transportation system design is functionally linked to land use.
-As such, this section bases roadway regulations related to connectivity and design to actual or planned land use changes and assumptions regarding land use and building form.
-Any changes to land uses and building forms allowed would occur in a separate, future amendment process to the Sawmill Wells Park Sector Development Plan.
+As such, this section bases roadway regulations related to connectivity and design to actual or planned land use changes, and recommendations regarding zoning changes.
+Such changes would occur in a separate, future amendment process to the Sawmill Wells Park Sector Development Plan.